 MPhil (University of Cambridge)

-Antoine is a PhD researcher in Management Science & Operations at Cambridge Judge Business School, working on topics around complex contagion of behaviour and adoption of new technologies and practices.
-His research uses mathematical models (population dynamical models and evolutionary game theory) to study the dynamics of such adoption while taking into account informal characteristics of systems, including social comparison and culture, as well as formal characteristics such as monetary incentives and network structure of organisations/communities.
+Antoine is working on topics around complex contagion of behaviour and adoption of new technologies and practices.
+His research uses mathematical models (population dynamics and evolutionary game theory) to study adoption patterns while taking into account informal characteristics, such as social comparison and culture, as well as formal characteristics such as incentives and network structure of organisations and communities.
+His PhD work provides novel models of innovation adoption highlighting a conceptual gap in the literature: the impact of relative benefits in the adoption decision.
+This work was awarded the INFORMS TIMES Best Doctoral Dissertation 2020.

 Antoine Feylessoufi is a member of the Operations & Technology Management subject group.